 Here are 5 ideas for how to get new customers for your homecare company and help more people in your community.

-Referrals from current clients
+1. Referrals from current clients

 2. Good and consistent inspection scoring

-Organisations such as the CQC in England rate and publically display the rating of each and every home care provider in England, and only have 4 different grades – Outstanding, Good, Requires improvement or Inadequate.
-Outstanding is the most difficult to achieve with only a small number of the 9800 registered companies in England.
-Each are rated on 5 questions:
+Organisations such as the CQC in England rate and publicly display the rating of each and every homecare provider in England, and only have 4 different grades: Outstanding, Good, Requires improvement or Inadequate.
+Outstanding is the most difficult to achieve, with only a small proportion of the 11000 or so registered homecare companies in England achieving this rating.

 3. Advertising - getting to your decision makers

-4. Networking at hospitals and physicians
+4. Networking at hospitals and GP surgeries

 5. Working efficiently with technology